Australian Film Commission

-The Australian Film Commission (AFC) was an Australian government agency was founded in 1975 with a mandate to promote the creation and distribution of films in Australia as well as to preserve the country's film history.
+The Australian Film Commission (AFC) was an Australian government agency founded in 1975 with a mandate to promote the creation and distribution of films in Australia as well as to preserve the country's film history.
 It also had a production arm responsible for production and commissioning of films for the government.
 It was superseded by Screen Australia from 1 July 2008.